abhisharsinha/abhisharsinha/README.md

 🙋‍♂️ I am new to open source and actively searching for projects to contribute to.

 🎓 Persuing Masters in Artificial Intelligence at Indian Institute of Technology.

-💻 I love Python but also like to code in other languages too.